mpv-player/mpv/DOCS/man/input.rst

     Using it without any arguments gives you the default behavior.

+``sub-seek <skip> <flags>``
+    Change video and audio position such that the subtitle event after ``<skip>`` subtitle events is displayed.
+For example, ``sub-seek 1`` skips to the next subtitle, ``sub-seek -1`` skips to the previous subtitles, and ``sub-seek 0`` seeks to the beginning of the current subtitle.

+    This is similar to ``sub-step``, except that it seeks video and audio instead of adjusting the subtitle delay.

+    Secondary argument:

+    primary (default)
+        Seeks through the primary subtitles.
+    secondary
+        Seeks through the secondary subtitles.

+    For embedded subtitles (like with Matroska), this works only with subtitle events that have already been displayed, or are within a short prefetch range.
+See `Cache`_ for details on how to control the available prefetch range.

 ``frame-step``
     Play one frame, then pause.
 Does nothing with audio-only playback.